drgerg/Pi-based-weather-station/README.md

 Project opened to public on Github February 2020.
 ![RRRRPWS on the pole.](./Pics/RRRRPWS-on-the-pole.jpg)  ![Output as seen in browser.](./Pics/Output-to-browser.jpg)

 My station is up and running.
 It works.
 I get good, accurate, stable readings for temperature, pressure, humidity, wind speed, wind direction and rainfall.
+I interact with my system by means of a web browser on my desktop or phone.

 This project is not an easy one, but if I can build it, so can other people.

 Here's what's where:  (remember: this is all in progress still)

-- **Code**: contains the Python3 code in the 'out' folder.
-Also contains 'The_Code_is_what_it_is.md' which provides some details on the soft side of the project.
+- **Code**: contains the Python3 code in the 'out' folder as well as the 'all' folder, which contains code for the mySQL server and browser front-end.
+This folder also contains 'The_Code_is_what_it_is.md' which provides more detail on all that.
 - **Component_Docs**: contains collected documentation for the various hardware pieces of the station.
 The Station_Parts_List.xlsx is there.
 - **Pics**: contains pictures of the pieces and parts (640x480).
 Contact me if you want higher resolution pics.
 - **SKP_STL**: contains the Sketchup and stereolithography files for the 3D printed parts I designed for this project.